spalx/kafka-pkg/README.md

 ## CorrelatedKafkaRequest class

-Helper class that allows to easily send kafka messages and receive the responses as regular JS promises.
+Helper class that allows to easily send kafka messages and receive the responses as regular JS promises.<br>
-Side effect of using this class:
+Side effect of using this class:<br>
 - It subscribes to the destination topic name of the message + prepending a "did.".
 So for example, if you are sending a message to a kafka topic called "sendEmail", this class will subscribe to the topic "did.sendEmail", in order to know when the response comes back.

 Recommended usage of this class in your IAppPkg class: